thomasl/schematool/README.md

 Usage
 ----------

+Write a schema file, then run a script to create the schema (including tables, etc).

-The schema file must look like this:
+First, the schema file must look like this:

     ...
     %%=preamble